DiegoMagdaleno/BSDCoreUtils/README.md

   - **Contributing code**:

-    If you decide to contribute to this project here are the instructions to get you started ^_^
+    If you decide to contribute to this project, here are the instructions to get you started ^_^

     It is recommened that you contribute fixes to tools, or other tools from other BSD Systems, make sure they are under the BSD license.

       1. Fork this repository
-      2. Git clone this repository into your computer
+      2. Git clone your fork into your computer
       3. Hack it and have fun.
       4. Push and submit a pull request!